CiscoDevNet/roomdevices-macros-samples/CONTRIBUTOR.md

 ...
 ```

-The parameter must be either const, let or var, and its up to you whether it is initialized or not, that part will be replaced by the installer script regardless.
+The parameter must be either const, let or var, and it's up to you whether it is initialized or not, that part will be replaced by the installer script regardless.

 The types of parameters currently supported are `string`, `number`, `bool` (tick box) and `option`.
+There's no support for lists currently.
 Option lets the user pick from a set of predefined options, and also requires a `values` object:

 ```
 {